mircealungu/mircea/thoughtstream.md

 **Aug 2**

 China learned from the west to use markets.
 The west will have to learn from China to give more power to the governments.
+You can't hope that some for profit company from a different country is going to care about the long term of your own infrastructure.

 **Aug 1**